-This guide contains a range of buyer and owner frequently asked questions about bark collars.
+But, this guide contains a range of answers to frequently asked questions about bark collars.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

 *First, Be Aware That Bark Collars May Not Work Effectively For Everyone

 They rely on bark sensing technology in the collar receiver unit to sense a dog’s unique bark (and not other noises or other dogs’ barks), and trigger a training response at the time of this bark – a static stimulation, vibration or a beep.

 Some bark collars may have issues with sensing a dog’s bark consistently, or at all.
 They may also have issues with administering a training stimulus exactly when the dog barks.

 These inconsistencies and issues can lead to bark collars not working effectively for some people and their dogs.

 Compare this to another training device like a remote dog training collar (which comprises of a handheld transmitter and a collar receiver) – the person holding the remote handheld transmitter can trigger a response in the collar receiver manually whenever they want.
 This allows for manual application of a training response at the exact time the dog barks.